Upcoming Professional Development Workshops

 Workshop Description:

 Fiscal sponsorship is a fundraising tool that can help support your work as an independent artist.
 Do you have a brilliant idea for a nonprofit arts project?
 Are you ready to leverage the power of grants and individual donors?
 Eager to expand your network of supporters?
 Join Madeleine Cutrona, Director of Fiscal Sponsorship at the New York Foundation for the Arts to explore these questions.
-You will learn how fiscal sponsorship supports artists, collectives, and small orgs as well as receive suggestions about how to get started with your own project.
-Artists working across disciplines are welcome to attend.

 Grant Writing for Artists